ashish-ash303/Indeed-Scraping/README.md

 # Indeed-Scraping
-The Project is about Web scraping from indeed Website Using Request, Beautiful Soup
+The Project is about Web scraping of Python Job available on indeed Website Using Request, Beautiful Soup